mkucmus/doc/api/FAQ.rst

 -------------------------------------------------------------------------------------------------------------------------------------------
 In current offering there is no option to see records of used coupon per POS.

 From All  reward campaigns view you can see how many times this reward was used by customers in general (sum from all POSes and website ) .
-For example, if you have "percentage discount code" you will be able to see in "USed by customers" column how many times this reward has been redeemed (delivered and used)
+For example, if you have "percentage discount code" you will be able to see in "Used by customers" column how many times this reward has been redeemed (delivered and used)